moalang/moa/syntax.md

 - Implicit type converting
   1 + 2                   # int
   1 + 2.0                 # float

-- inline if
-  iif a b c
-  iif:
-    a: 1
-    b: 2
-    3

 - typed argument
   f a.int .int       = a     # int int